slayer1371/deep-learning-room-reconstruction/README.md

 Reason -
 1. Used checkerboard pattern for camera calibaration and got values of K and camera intrinsic parameters.
 2. Tried to rectify left and right images using the techniques of stereo rectification, but was largely unsuccessful.
 Tried capturing images from different mobile device, but rectified left and rectified right never turned out correct.
-3. When 4 days passed, and the problem was not solved, switched to block matching usijng sliding window technique.
+3. When 4 days passed, and the problem was not solved, switched to block matching using sliding window technique.

 Process -